 A Gardener’s Guide to the Best Indoor Plants for High-Rise Living

-Whether your home calls for a pop of greenery or a bold, lush centerpiece, you’re sure to find your houseplant soulmate in San Francisco.
+Whether your home calls for a pop of greenery or a bold, lush centerpiece, you’re sure to find the perfect houseplant for you in San Francisco.
 From the many instagram-worthy plant and flower nurseries the city has to offer to the numerous potted plant delivery services available online, incorporating plant life is simple—and good for your health.
 In addition to adding some serious style to any space, indoor greenery boasts various wellness benefits, like boosting mood to protecting against pollutants.
 Take a look at some of our favorite, on-trend houseplants perfect for the advanced plant parent and newbie alike.

 String of Hearts